swapnilkharecodiant/todolist/README.md

 * Note: If you want to specify a different table or connection make sure you update your `.env` file with the needed configuration variables.

-4. Optionally Update your `.env` file and associated settings (see [Environment File](#environment-file) section)

-5. Optionally publish the packages views, config file, assets, and language files by running the following from your projects root folder:
+4. Optionally publish the packages views, config file, assets, and language files by running the following from your projects root folder:

 ```bash
     php artisan vendor:publish --tag=codiant\todolist\TodolistServiceProvider